sal55/langs/QLang/readme.md

 Currently Q has **V**, **T** and **B** types.

 Broadly, V are tagged, variant types.
-T are low-level static types, as much be found in lower-level APIs.
+T are low-level static types, as might be found in lower-level APIs.
 B are bit types.

 Everything is Q is done via V types, which include: